Suno Cover Song Rights Warning on Upload

 • Using the Cover feature with a copyrighted master as reference, then claiming the output is original — fingerprints remain.

-• Paying for a cover license for a no-cover-listed song — the money is wasted; the release still fails.
+• Paying for a cover license on an ineligible song (soundtrack-only, sample-based, non-US-only) — the money is wasted; the release still fails.

 • Disputing a true cover flag as if it were a false positive — the distributor will close the ticket and may flag the account.